cucumber-test/cucumber-test/README.md

 Scenario: Search cucumber-test
-    When I set "cucumber-test" to the inputfield "[name=q]" And I expect that element "[name=q]" becomes visible When I click on the button "input.lsb"
+    When I set "cucumber-test" to the inputfield "[name=q]" And I expect that element "input.lsb" becomes visible And I click on the button "input.lsb"
     Then I expect that element "a[href='https://cucumber.io/']" becomes visible
 ```